kabanero-io/kabanero-foundation/design/javamp-deprecation.md

 - As a Java MicroProfile application stack consumer, I would like to be able continue to leverage the application stack for a period of time until I can transition my Java application to leverage the Open Liberty Stack.

-- As the Kabanero community, I would like to remove guides exhibiting and documentation which indicates that the Java Microprofile should be used to build Java cloud native applications.
+- As the Kabanero community, I would like to remove guides exhibiting and documentation indicating that the Java Microprofile should be used to build Java cloud native applications.

 ## Main Feature design